joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 These may sound like technical problems.
 It may come as a surprise, however, that they are primarily human problems.

 The solution isn't easy, especially once your culture is in the weeds.
 It's always easier to not dig a hole in the first place than it is to climb out of one later on.
-The culture must start from the top -- management taking an active role in performance, asking questions, seeking insights, demanding rigor -- while it simultaneously comes from the bottom -- engineers proactively seeking to understand performance of the code they are writing, ruthlessly taking a zero-tolerance stance on regressions, and being ever-self-critical and on the lookout for proactive improvements.
+But the first rule when you're in a hole is to stop digging!
+The cultural transformation must start from the top -- management taking an active role in performance, asking questions, seeking insights, demanding rigor -- while it simultaneously comes from the bottom -- engineers actively seeking to understand performance of the code they are writing, ruthlessly taking a zero-tolerance stance on regressions, and being ever-self-critical and on the lookout for proactive improvements.

 This essay will describe some ways to ensure this sort of a culture, in addition to some best practices I've found help to increase its effectiveness once you have one in place.
 A lot of it may seem obvious, but believe me, it's pretty